 1. I do not want to pay any more than $20.00 per month for my monthly Mediacom service as long as I am a Mediacom customer.
 They actually win in this deal as I feel $20 is far more money than their terrible service is worth.

 2. I believe that Mediacom has brushed me off as "just one angry customer", and I beleive they need to experience some degree of appreciation for just how frustrating this situation has been, and to be inconvenienced enough that they feel a sting.
 As such, I propose they pay me (the exact sum TBA) for my wasted time and money, and for the stress and aggrivation dealing with their company has caused me.
 I propose this also so that they are either inconvenienced enough to update the Technology in my area so that the services listed in their computers are actaully available to the people they say they are available to, or that they simply "fix the glitch" in their computer system that caused all of this nonsense in the first place.

-Review about: Mediacom Tv Service.
+Product or Service Mentioned: Mediacom Tv Service.